OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

 Starting Containers on Boot with Podman
 ---------------------------------------

-Containers won't start on server boot with Podman and Podman Compose, even if the containers are configured with a restart policy (``--restart``).
-You need to implement the containers start via your init system, e.g. ``systemd``.
+Containers won't start upon server boot with Podman and Podman Compose, even if the containers are configured with a restart policy (``--restart``).
+You need to implement the containers' start via your init system, e.g. ``systemd``.
 Read more in the `Porting containers to systemd using <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/building_running_and_managing_containers/porting-containers-to-systemd-using-podman_building-running-and-managing-containers>`__ chapter of the *Building, running, and managing container* guide.

 .. _container_troubleshooting_apparmor:

 AppArmor and Docker Compose on Ubuntu/Debian
 --------------------------------------------

-On Ubuntu/Debian with AppArmor enabled, the multi-container Docker deployment (started using the **Docker Compose**) is configured to run the container with ``oned`` **without AppArmor security policies** applied, i.e. it's running in the unconfined mode.
+On Ubuntu/Debian with AppArmor enabled, the multi-container Docker deployment (started by using the **Docker Compose**) is configured to run the container with ``oned`` **without AppArmor security policies** applied, e.g. it's running in the unconfined mode.
 It can be changed via the :ref:`deployment parameter <container_reference_deploy_params>` ``DEPLOY_APPARMOR_PROFILE``.

-Rationale: On Debian/Ubuntu with AppArmor enabled, the Docker uses the default `AppArmor profile <https://docs.docker.com/engine/security/apparmor/>`_ ``docker-default``, which doesn't reflect correctly extra ``SYS_ADMIN`` capabilities configured in the container.
+Rationale: On Debian/Ubuntu with AppArmor enabled, the Docker uses the default `AppArmor profile <https://docs.docker.com/engine/security/apparmor/>`_ ``docker-default``, which doesn't correctly reflect extra ``SYS_ADMIN`` capabilities configured in the container.
 As a result, the AppArmor breaks the integration with Docker Hub, Linux Containers, and TurnKey Linux Marketplaces in the OpenNebula as it blocks its user-space mounts via ``FUSE``.

 .. _container_guides:

 Guides
 ======

-This section containes various guides and tutorials.
+This section contains various guides and tutorials.

 .. _container_cli: